raspberrypilearning/flappy-parrot/en/step_1.md

 ### What you will make

 Click the green flag to start the game.
-Press the <kbd>space</kbd> bar to make the parrot flap, and try to get it to fly through the gaps in the pipes!
-You win one point for every pipe that you manage to get the parrot past.
+Press the <kbd>space</kbd> bar to make the parrot flap its wings, and try to get it to fly through the gaps in the pipes!
+You score one point for every pipe that you manage to get the parrot past.

 --- no-print ---